 During the investigation, the police may interview the foster carer under caution.
 The purpose of this interview is to gather evidence.
 A prosecution will only go ahead if there is sufficient evidence and therefore this interview is very significant.
 Once the police have decided if there is enough evidence, the matter will be referred to the Crown Prosecution Service (CPS).
 The CPS will then decide if they believe there should be a prosecution.
 When deciding whether to prosecute, the CPS will decide whether there is sufficient evidence to provide a realistic prospect of conviction and whether a prosecution is required in the public interest.

 If the decision to prosecute is taken, it is important to have expert representation to deal with the complex factual, legal and evidential matrix involved in sexual abuse cases.

-In England and Wales the key legislation that deals with sexual offences against children is the Sexual Offences Act 2003.
+In England and Wales, the key legislation that deals with sexual offences against children is the Sexual Offences Act 2003.
 The law in this area is very complex.
 For example, the age of consent under the Act is 16 but specific offences have been created for the abuse of children under the ages of 13, 16 and 18.

 A child under 13 can never consent to sexual activity as they have no legal capacity.
-As for offences against children under 18, these offence relate to situations where it may seem that consent has been given but that consent is not relevant because of the nature of the relationship with the abuser.
+As for offences against children under 18, these offences relate to situations where it may seem that consent has been given but that consent is not relevant because of the nature of the relationship with the abuser.
 These provisions aim to protect young people aged 16-17 who are vulnerable to being exploited by those they trust.

 Alongside this complicated legal background, the facts of the situation are also often complex.
-An important strand in any defence therefore is the use of Third Party Disclosure.
+An important strand in any defence, therefore, is the use of Third Party Disclosure.
 Third Party Disclosure involves obtaining documents from agencies such as social services, medical services and education departments which are relevant to the case at hand.
 These documents can offer vital insights into the background to the case and prove crucial in returning a not guilty verdict.

 Expert legal advice